-An analysis of the daily historical production of the Mtwalume WTP (November 2018 to October 2019), against the upgraded capacity is presented in Figure 11.32.
-It shows that for 99% of the time the WTP was operated above the optimal operating capacity (80% of design capacity) and for 98% of the time the WTP was operated at above design capacity.
+An analysis of the daily historical production of the Mtwalume WTP (November 2019 to October 2020), against the upgraded capacity is presented in Figure 11.39.
+It shows that for 99% of the time the WTP was operated above the optimal operating capacity (80% of design capacity) and for 99% of the time the WTP was operated at above design capacity.
 This indicates that the WTP is operating at full capacity all of the time, which is not sound operating practice as it leaves inadequate opportunity for scheduled maintenance on the filters and auxiliary equipment.
-In this regard, Umgeni Water has installed a 2 M&/day water treatment package plant at the site.
-Unfortunately, the growth in water demand has utilised this "spare" capacity, resulting in the WTP still operating 98% of the time above the optimal operating capacity and 97% of the time above the design capacity.
+In this regard, Umgeni Water installed a 2 Mt/day water treatment package plant at the site.
+Unfortunately, the growth in water demand has utilised this "spare" capacity, resulting in the WTP still operating 99% of the time above the optimal operating capacity and 96% of the time above the design capacity.